maxnd/mxMarkEdit/README.md

 mxMarkEdit has been deeply influenced by [Org-mode](https://orgmode.org).
 Although it has far less functionalities and customisations than the latter, it’s a standard Mac app which benefits of the Apple spell checking and standard shortcuts.

+### Privacy

+mxMarkEdit does not collect any user data and does not access to his or her pictures, files or any other personal data.
+The data created with the app are stored only on the computer of the user and possibly on his or her cloud.

 ## Download and install

 In the `app` directory of the source code there is an app compiled for Mac with the Silicon chip (M1 or following) ready to be copied in the `Application` directory and run.